Jrostaggs97/Differential-Equations/README.md

 # Differential-Equations
 Some theory and numerical solvers for ODEs and PDEs This repository contains several files regarding theoretical aspects and numerical solvers for differential equations.
+Most of the problems have come from various courses across my educational career.
 - FEM and Weak form of Elliptic Equations contains 2 folders.
 1) Theory and Analysis which contains a PDF of examples proving the existence and uniqueness of elliptic PDEs and how weak formulations can be used for finite element method.
 2) Finite Element Method contains a PDF with another example of deriving a linear system for FEM of a Sturm-Liouville differential equation.
 It also contains 2 folders: 1) with derivation and code for FEM solving the 1D heat equation, and 2) FEM method for 1D second order ode (with uniform and non-uniform mesh.
 - Hyperbolic Problems contains 2 folders.
 1) Contains code and derivation of the standard upwinding scheme for Burger's Equation.
 2) Example of truncation error and stability analysis for hyperbolic PDEs.
 - Iterative Solvers contains code for Jacobi, Gauss-Siedel, and SOR (along with code for finding optimal parameter in SOR) solving a 2D boundary value problem, and a PDF with the results summarized.